Game of Patience

 The main way to internets here is by using phone data or WiFi at work, which are both persistently slow unless you’re using it when the nation is sleeping.

 Nid is fortunate enough that he has access to WiFi at work so that his umbilical cord is not entirely severed.
-The bedtime routine after teeth-brushing time is relaying the choice Reddit news to Dan so that she is also able to retain a degree of sanity.
+The bedtime routine after teeth-brushing time is relaying the choice Reddit news so that I am also able to retain a degree of sanity.

-Needless to say, fibre is unheard of on these islands unless you’re talking about a healthy diet, and home WiFi only an option for those who can dish out 400 NZDish per month.
+Needless to say, fibre is unheard of on these islands unless you’re talking about a healthy diet, and home WiFi only an option for those who can dish out NZD 400 per month.

 Because we are smart, we planned far in advance for this and brought with us a library that will last us the duration of our contract.